-About 40 nautical miles west of Spitsbergen, you sail the edge of the continental shelf.
+About 40 nautical miles west of Spitsbergen, sail the edge of the continental shelf.
 Here fin whales forage during the summer in the upwelling zones (where cold, nutrient-rich water wells up from below the sea’s surface) that run along the Spitsbergen banks.
-At the mouth of Kongsfjorden, you have a good chance of sighting minke whales.
+At the mouth of Kongsfjorden, there's a good chance of sighting minke whales.

 Walruses sometimes haul out in Forlandsundet, your next stop.
-Alternatively, you might sail into St. Johns Fjord or south to the mouth of Isfjorden, landing at Alkhornet.
-Seabirds nest on these cliffs, Arctic foxes search below for fallen eggs and chicks, and reindeer graze the sparse vegetation.
-You arrive in Longyearbyen later at night.
+Alternatively, sail into St. Johns Fjord or south to the mouth of Isfjorden, landing at Alkhornet.
+Sea birds nest on these cliffs, Arctic foxes search below for fallen eggs and chicks, and reindeer graze the sparse vegetation.
+Arrive in Longyearbyen later that night.